Putting words together is more complicated than I thought – at least, to a professional standard

 If, on the other hand, you are looking for someone to help you with your own words – possibly to publish something yourself, or to help with writing web content, then bear in mind I’m a freelance with over 50 years’ experience.
 I also don’t like milk in my tea or coffee, but if you can run to a slab of fruitcake as well, then maybe we should talk?

-Jesting aside, if you feel that my skills might be worth employing to your own ends, then I suggest you take a look at my page on Fiverr, where the opportunities to engage my services are tied up in three very attractive packages.
+Jesting aside, if you feel my skills might be worth employing to your own ends, then I suggest you take a look at my page on Fiverr, where the opportunities to engage my services are tied up in three very attractive packages.

 Verified by MonsterInsights